Plan Your Visit

 • In the event of a group postponing their visit, any deposit will be retained by the Charterhouse and applied to any rearranged date.

 Photography is permitted across the Charterhouse site but we ask visitors to respect the residents’ privacy and not take pictures of people.
-If you are posting your pictures on social media, please do tag us.
-You can find our social media accounts linked at the bottom of this webpage.
+If you are posting your pictures on social media, please do tag us on X @charterhouseec1, Facebook @theCharterhouseLondon and Instagram @charterhouselondon.

 The Charterhouse is just one of several monastic institutions which dominated the Clerkenwell and Smithfield area during the medieval period.
-The Monastic Walking Tour includes The Charterhouse, the Museum of the Order of St John, and the churches of St Barts the Great and The Priory and Hospital of St Bartholomew.
-The monasteries were all closed in the few years between 1536 and 1540 when Henry VIII broke with the Church of Rome but the legacy of these institutions lives on in Clerkenwell and Smithfield in the buildings that have survived and the philanthropic and caring work that is still a major feature of daily life at these landmark sites.
+The Monastic Walking Tour includes The Charterhouse, the Museum of the Order of St John, and the churches of St Bartholomew the Great and The Priory and Hospital of St Bartholomew.
+The monasteries were all closed in the few years between 1536 and 1540, when Henry VIII broke with the Roman Catholic Church.
+The legacy of these institutions lives on in Clerkenwell and Smithfield in the surviving buildings and in the philanthropic and caring work that is still a major feature of daily life at these landmark sites.

 Absolute gem of a building, fantastic history & just a brilliant place.
 In amongst all the hustle & bustle of the city of London a little bit of tranquility.